val7304/flashcards/readme.md

 ```

 #### Behavior:
-- Schema recreated on startup
+- Database schema recreated on startup
 - Create-drop → schema recreated and data reloaded from `data.sql`
+- Tests run using the "test profile" with an embedded H2 database
-- Port: 8080
+- Application runs on port: 8080

 ---